weikangg/BC2411_Prescriptive_Analytics/README.md

 3. The diet and foods dataset is based on:

    - The [Keto Diet Recipes Dataset](https://www.kaggle.com/datasets/hamadkhan345/keto-diet-recipes-dataset?resource=download) from Kaggle
+     - For this dataset, one particular dish `Perfectly Marinated Grilled Salmon` has a known preparation time of 0 minutes through our EDA which is not realistic, as such it is cleaned to have a reasonable prep time of 20mins.
    - The [Diets, Recipes And Their Nutrients Dataset](https://www.kaggle.com/datasets/thedevastator/healthy-diet-recipes-a-comprehensive-dataset) from Kaggle
+     - For this dataset, the amount of calories calculated doesn't seem to be realistic for a single serving of a meal.
+The average calories of a meal calculated was 1895.552408 kcal, which is unrealistic as most meals are within the range of 300-800 calories.
+As such, for these meals, the data cleaning conducted was to pick a random number from 600-800kcal, and scale down the macronutrients respectively as well to get a realistic simulated dataset.
-   - Some columns such as `cuisine_type` and `total_time_in_minutes` are reasonably simulated to allow merging both datasets and to fulfill the LOP requirements
+   - Some columns such as `cuisine_type` and `total_time_in_minutes` are reasonably simulated to allow merging both datasets and to fulfill the LOP requirements.

 4. The exercise dataset is based on: